claytonleonardcook/claytonleonardcook/README.md

 July&nbsp;2025 - Present

 As a key member of the Kuiper Project, I am developing a web portal that enables third-party users to integrate with Amazon's Kuiper service.
 I have collaborated with cross-functional teams, including product, design, and back-end, to align the application with Amazon's specifications.
+Furthermore, I've also worked closely with other developers within peer programming groups to gain further knowledge of the Amazon ecosystem.
 I've focused on re-architecting components for modularity and simplifying logic to reduce the overall lines of code.
 To streamline development for my team, I authored comprehensive documentation covering onboarding essentials and coding standards.
 I am also an advocate for improving the application's test coverage and ensuring a more accessible user experience.

 ### **[Cellar&nbsp;Door](https://www.cellar-door.io/) @ [Garanimals & Easy-Peasy](https://www.easypeasy.com)** | Remote